52 Types of Beetles in Washington State

 17. Desert Stink Beetle

-As their name implies, these beetles are native to warmer regions and can be difficult to find outside of California.
+As their name implies, these beetles are native to warmer regions and can be difficult to find outside California.
 But it won’t be hard to recognize if you’re lucky enough to stumble across one.

 They’re easily spotted due to their distinct orange coloring and elongated shape.
-If a predator attempts to eat them, they will emit a foul-smelling fluid from their knees that are akin to skunk spray.
+If a predator attempts to eat them, they will emit a foul-smelling fluid from their knees that is akin to skunk spray.

 18. Devil’s Coach Horse